In a recent Q&A session with Nicholas Meyer, director of Star Trek II and Star Trek VI, he said, “Art is not a democracy.”

 But again, if the fans had their way, Spock never would have died (there were protests when that d*ck Roddenberry leaked that plot point), robbing us of one of the most poignant and moving science fiction stories of the last 30 years.
 If the fans had their way, Darth Vader never would have found redemption, but rather would have turned Luke to the Dark Side and lived nastily ever after because that hard edge they earned when Suzie McAllister* turned them down for homecoming showed them how life is always rough and never ends happily.

 *I made up this name.
-If there is a real Ms. McAllister out there, why did you turn him down, you cold monster?
+If there is a real Ms. McAllister out there, apologies.

 Back to the main point, though, fans have to give up this idea that because they’re fans they have some sort of right of input.
 At that point it stops being art and becomes merely entertainment.
 Beyond that, it becomes entertainment that caters only to a specific audience.